plomgrading/plom/django/how_to_run_server.md

 5. Switch to the dev branch: `git checkout dev`

 ## Initalise the database
+Django needs you to set up all the database tables.

 1. Run `python3 manage.py migrate` to setup the database

-## Setting up users and groups
+## Setting up groups and users
+Django wants a "super user" to do administrative stuff - they can access everything.
+Plom then requires several different groups of users - admin, manager, marker and scanner.
+So we need to create those groups and add the super-user into the admin group.

 1. Run `python3 manage.py createsuperuser` to create an admin account (email address is optional)
 2. Run `python3 manage.py creategroups` to automatically create admin, manager, marker, and scanner groups.
-Then, superusers will be added to the admin group.
+Then, any superusers will be added to the admin group.

+Note that if you accidentally do (2) before (1) then you can just run (2) again and it will skip the create-groups bit and just add the superuser to the admin group.

 ## Running the server